Diseases

 Animal health surveillance is critical to detect new cases and to identify the initial stages of an epidemic.
 This act as an early warning system for both the veterinary and public health authorities.
 RVF should be suspected when abortions and deaths among newborns occur following unusually heavy rains along with reports of influenza-like illness among humans.

-GAP: Develop Control strategies in non-endemic areas (routine monitoring of sentinel animals, monitoring virus circulation in mosquito species in wetland areas in Southern Europe.
+Develop control strategies in non-endemic areas (routine monitoring of sentinel animals, monitoring virus circulation in mosquito species in wetland areas in Southern Europe.

 • Past experiences on success (and failures) of prevention, control, eradication in regions outside Europe